Rising-Stars-by-Sunshine/STATS201_Aida-_PS2/method/README.md

 ### Variables 2:

 - **Dependent Variable (Y):**
   Energy efficiency level (Categorical).
-High, Medium, Low (This variable is created)
+High, Medium, Low (This variable is created based on a researched cutting point for the levels of energy, more on this later).

 - **Independent Variables (X) (Features):**
   - Renewable energy percentage/share (`renewables_share_elec`): Percentage of total energy derived from renewable sources.